wso2/docs-choreo-dev/en/docs/develop/api-policies/create-a-policy.md

 - **Request path**: If the request header is not present or if the validation fails, let's log an error and return a 403 Bad Request response to the client.
 - **Response path**: Let's log a message to indicate whether the request is valid or not.

-To implement the policy, open the the `Policy.bal` file in the Ballerina project and fill in/modify the generated policy stubs(i.e., request, response, or fault).
+To implement the policy, open the the `policy.bal` file in the Ballerina project and fill in/modify the generated policy stubs(i.e., request, response, or fault).
 The following are sample implementations for the **Request** and **Response** stubs:

 ### Request Flow